Main menu

 Project Description

-Public Works is proposing to replace the existing Islais Creek Bridge along Third Street in the City and County of San Francisco.
+The City and County of San Francisco, led by Public Works, is proposing to replace the existing Islais Creek Bridge along Third Street in San Francisco’s Bayview district.
 The existing Islais Creek Bridge is structurally deteriorated and seismically deficient.
-The proposed replacement bridge will meet current structural and seismic standards and will be resilient to predicted sea-level-rise impacts.
+The proposed replacement bridge will meet current structural and seismic standards and will be more resilient to projected future sea-level-rise impacts.

-The City and County of San Francisco is proposing to replace the existing Islais Creek Bridge along Third Street in San Francisco’s Bayview district.
-This project would result in the replacement of the existing drawbridge with a fixed bridge, meaning large ships would no longer be able to access the Islais Creek channel west of the bridge.
+This project would result in the replacement of the existing drawbridge with a fixed-span bridge, meaning large ships would no longer be able to access the Islais Creek channel west of the bridge.
 The new bridge would accommodate a center 26-foot-wide dedicated light-rail transit (light rail) track, two 11-foot travel lanes in each direction, a 12-foot-wide shared pedestrian/bicycle path on the eastern side of the bridge, and a 16-foot-wide shared pedestrian/bicycle path on the western side of the bridge.
-Construction is estimated to be approximately 24 months and would begin no sooner than spring 2025.
-Throughout the construction period, there would be no access for vehicles, Muni service on the T-Third Street light rail line, or pedestrians to the bridge or Third Street between Marin Street to the north and Cargo Way to the south.
-Vehicles would be detoured around the site to other routes.
+Construction is estimated to be approximately 24 months and would begin no sooner than Fall 2026.
+Throughout a majority of the construction period, there would be no access for vehicles, Muni service on the T-Third Street light rail line, or pedestrians to the bridge or Third Street between Marin Street to the north and Cargo Way to the south.
+Vehicles would be detoured around the construction area to other routes.
 T-Third Street passengers would use bus shuttles instead of light rail service south of Islais Creek Bridge.
 Riders on the 15 Bayview Hunters Point Express and 91 Third Street/19th Avenue OWL buses would be detoured around the project site.
+Details about the bus substitution and detour routes are currently under development with the SFMTA.

-On November 29, 2023, the San Francisco Planning Department published a draft environmental impact report (EIR) for the Islais Creek Bridge Project, located on Third Street between Marin Street and Cargo Way in the Bayview district.
+On November 29, 2023, the San Francisco Planning Department published a draft environmental impact report (EIR) for the Islais Creek Bridge Project, and the document was circulated for a seven-week public review and comment period.
+Written comments and comments during a public hearing were received and are currently being addressed in the development of the final EIR.
 Click here to see Notice of Availability of a Draft Environmental Impact Report and Notice of Public Hearing.

 What is the purpose of an EIR?